 Whether it be a countryside pub or city-centre wine bar, businesses in the hospitality industry are always on the lookout for new marketing strategies to give them a boost.
-Following the unprecedented challenges of 2020-21, it’s become more important than ever to find ways of increasing footfall and ensuring repeat custom in this highly competitive sector.
+Following the unprecedented challenges in recent years, it’s become more important than ever to find ways of increasing footfall and ensuring repeat custom in this highly competitive sector.

-From social media and branded games to events, community involvement, and SEO, our guide will provide you with ideas and strategies to make the most of the spending frenzy and get your business back on track.
+In 2021, it was estimated that UK households planned to spend £50bn – or roughly a quarter – of their lockdown savings over the course of the year.
+From social media and branded games to events, community involvement, and SEO, our guide will provide you with ideas and strategies to make the most of this trend and get your business back on track.

 Also running a restaurant?
 We’ve got plenty more tips and tricks for restaurant marketing.

 - Online reviews

 - Website and SEO